 Q: Will Provar have a cloud solution?

 A: Provar Manager is the start of that cloud solution.
-You can expect to see Test Builder integrated very soon into that, but we’ll always have some local development tools too for advanced testing scenarios.
+You can expect to see Test Builder integrated very soon, but we’ll always have some local development tools for advanced testing scenarios.

 A: Let’s say you have a defect.
-You can use Provar to help execute the steps to repeat that issue, and then re-run the same test with different data values to check other scenarios at the same time.
+You can use Provar to help execute the steps to repeat that issue and then re-run the same test with different data values to check other scenarios simultaneously.
 After deploying your fix, you can re-run those tests to smoke test the issue has been resolved in the target environment and include it in your regression test plan to guard against it re-appearing later.

 Q: What is the correct process to build the regression suite?
 Is it starting with uploading/creating test cases in Provar Manager and then automating the test cases using Provar Automation to track the % of regression tests automated, or is there a better way?

 A: Great question.
 That is one option, and it is something new customers often do.
-Where people have existing test scripts, they may choose instead to focus on starting with Provar Automation first as they have a burning platform, and then use Provar Manager to measure the performance over time.
-A bit like the DevOps Infinity symbol – you can start at either end and work your way around.
+Where people have existing test scripts, they may choose instead to focus on starting with Provar Automation first, as they have a burning platform, and then use Provar Manager to measure the performance over time.
+Like the DevOps Infinity symbol – you can start at either end and work your way around.

-Q: Would love to dive deeper into the topic of how Provar specifically protects against brittle tests.
-I heard the term “declarative” – can we talk about some examples?
+Q: I would love to dive deeper into how Provar protects against brittle tests.
+I heard the term “declarative” – can we discuss some examples?
 I have seen Xpaths change, which breaks the test scripts.

 Be sure to join us for future webinars covering testing, Salesforce, and Provar’s many quality solutions!
 Sign up for our newsletter to stay in the loop.